-This popular Content Management System powers around 25% of the web and the W3 Total Cache Plugin can help to speed up your site.
+This popular Content Management System powers over 25% of the web and the W3 Total Cache Plugin can help to speed up your site.

 If you’re not technically minded then chat with your web developer to set it up, it can make a big difference.

 Website speed is important.
 Your visitors will thank you for a fast speed by engaging more with your business and hopefully buying more of your products and services.

 Make as many small changes as you can.
 Remember that six 0.25 second improvements means load speeds increase by 1.5 seconds.

 Feel free to leave your comments below or ask any questions on Twitter.